-A special topic track for experiential learning is available within any of the three structural streams.
+A special topic track for experiential learning is available within any of the two structural streams.
 These projects will engage students in hands-on, authentic learning grounded in their fields, followed by reflections to help apply their knowledge in new settings.
 Examples include undergraduate research, student-led projects, clinical placements, co-op programs, practical, field trips, internships and community-based learning.
 See a sample experiential learning project below.

 Other Strategic Initiatives